playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

-Alternatively, we could utilize another feature of generics: the ability to pass the type value of the generic manually by making an interface with a generic and doing so there:
+Alternatively, we could utilize another feature of generics — the ability to pass the type value of the generic manually — and make an interface with a generic and do so there:

 ```typescript
 interface LogTheValueReturnType<originalT> {